EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 package.
-A unique feature of the [PFUDatabase][link-pfudatabase] pipeline is an innovative exemplar system that allows analyses to proceed when allocation or efficiency data are unavailable for a country.
+A unique feature of the [PFUDatabase][link-pfudatabase] pipeline enabled by the [Recca][link-recca] package is an innovative exemplar system that allows analyses to proceed when allocation or efficiency data are unavailable for a country.
 When allocations or efficiencies are missing, a string of exemplar countries or regions